 Fred and his counterpart, Wilma Flintstone, were found as strays.
 These two fun-loving clowns are a bonded pair, so MPR took on the challenge to find a forever home dedicated to keeping them together!

 Weight: 75-85 lbs

 Color: Brindle and White

-Fred is healthy and ready for adoption.
+Fred has mild seasonal allergies that are managed with periodic medication.
+Otherwise, is healthy and ready for adoption.